rhythm0708/sling-fighter/ProjectDocument.md

 - _Designating workflow through Git_ - I knew that it was important for us to establish our GitHub workflow early, so I brought it up during an early meeting.
 I told my team to work in separate branches, and then @ me (in Discord) when they needed to merge.
 I would try to do this within a couple hours, or a day if this wasn't possible.
 After doing this project, I  realized that establishing branch-naming conventions would also be useful.
 I will remember this for future projects.
 - _Designating workflow through Unity_ - As we progressed through the project, I realized that a majority of merge conflicts came from Scenes.
 To avoid work from being erased, I encouraged my team to save their work in prefabs.
 This would ensure that their work translated consistently across scenes, but also that I could replace their work efficiently.

-- _Bug Fixing & Merge Conflicts_ - Quite a few bugs and merge conflicts emerged during our project, many of which I solved.

-Jet was also very active
+- _Bug Fixing & Merge Conflicts_ - Quite a few bugs and merge conflicts emerged throughout our project.
+I solved most of these, including [the player model facing the wrong direction](https://github.com/rhythm0708/sling-fighter/blob/4538b1bf81eb0f0c06ded106905c0549548cde17/Assets/Scripts/Player/PlayerMovement.cs#L215), [music not stopping during the Continue scene](https://github.com/rhythm0708/sling-fighter/blob/c55e483a87fbad4349b597d06b550e2cdb5e026e/Assets/Scripts/Sound/SoundManager.cs#L99), and URP rendering issues amongst others.
+Jet was also very active in helping me fix bugs.

-- a lot of them not all of them
-- _Writing and Documentation_ -
-- Completed most of the writing and
-- _Coordinating Progress Reports_ - missed daniel's name
+- _Writing and Documentation_ - I completed most of the writing for the Initial Plan and both Progress Reports, before letting my team edit and add observations.
+I did this to allow my team to focus on the project without having to worry about other tasks.
+- _Coordinating Progress Reports_ - I coordinated progress report meetings with other teams and found times that also worked with my team.
+I also checked other teams' progress reports on us and caught errors; for example, one team omitted Daniel's name when writing down which members were present.
+I went back and corrected that.
+- _Managing Communication and Organizational Procedures_ - Our team used Discord as our main channel of communication.
+On it, I posted updates and important information that I wanted to share with the team.
+I think that our team communicated well, as we were in constant communication and spoke up when we needed help.
+I also managed a [Google Drive folder](https://drive.google.com/drive/folders/1RleSwVFyKq-hQuMPw-QvtK3InfTamqMV?usp=drive_link) where team members could find all (external) resources that we used for this project.

 # One final note

-As Producer, I believe that it is important for every member of the team is fairly credited for the work that they did for this project.
-Our game has undergone an [alpha stage](https://github.com/rhythm0708/sling-fighter/tree/alpha-build), a [beta stage](https://github.com/rhythm0708/sling-fighter/tree/beta-build), and a [full game loop](https://github.com/rhythm0708/sling-fighter/tree/full-game-loop) stage.
-However, it is important to note that each stage looks quite different, meaning that a lot of work has gotten lost in the process.
-Below I have compiled a document listing the name of each member and their individual contributions.
-I hope that this is helpful for grading, and for clarifying the work that has been done by each person.
-I truly believe that each member of our team pulled their weight for this project, and I hope that this is evident in the final product.
+As Producer, I believe that it is important for every member of the team to be fairly credited for the work that they did.
+Our game has gone through an [alpha stage](https://github.com/rhythm0708/sling-fighter/tree/alpha-build), a [beta stage](https://github.com/rhythm0708/sling-fighter/tree/beta-build), and a [full game loop](https://github.com/rhythm0708/sling-fighter/tree/full-game-loop) stage- all of which looks significantly different.
+Below I have compiled a document listing the name of each member and their individual contributions to the project.
+I hope that this is useful for grading, and for clarifying the work that has been done by each person.
+I truly believe that each member pulled their weight for this project and that this is reflected in our final product.
+Please

 Link to Vouch.

-- Meeting Notes - My meeting notes
-- Organized google drive
-- Arranging Progress Reports Meetings -
-- Merging Branches -

-**Describe the steps you took in your role as producer.
-Typical items include group scheduling mechanisms, links to meeting notes, descriptions of team logistics problems with their resolution, project organization tools (e.g., timelines, dependency/task tracking, Gantt charts, etc.), and repository management methodology.**

 ## User Interface and Input